lexman/ex-continuous-processing/README.md

       - pip install --upgrade -r scripts/requirements.txt

     script:
+      - cd scripts
       - make

+Now every time you commit a change in the repository, the data is validatd by travis.
+You'll be notified if the data is invalid.

 ## How

-The question now is : how to commit file ``s-p-500-companies.csv`` and push it back to the repository once it has been processed ?
+The question now is : how to commit file ``sp500-companies.csv`` and push it back to the repository once it has been processed ?

 ### Authentication
-You can push data to a git repository on github
+To push data to a git repository on github, you need to be authenticated, and the git way is to use ssh keys.
+We'll create a specific key for the project :

+    ssh-keygen -t rsa -b 4096 -C "ex-continuous-processing" -f ~/.ssh/ex-continuous-processing

+Before we configure the project, we'll configure our local computer to be able to work.

+``.git/config``

+[remote "origin"]
+	url = git@github.com:lexman/ex-continuous-processing.git
+	fetch = +refs/heads/*:refs/remotes/origin/*

+``~/.ssh/config``

+Host github.com
+    HostName github.com
+    User git
+    IdentityFile ~/.ssh/ex-continuous-processing

+Add pub key to project with write access

+Now we can write on the project :

+    touch test-write
+    git add test-write
+    git commit -m "Testing write locally"
+    git push

+And put back everithing to normal

+    git rm test-write
+    git commit -m "Test was Ok"
+    git push

+# Push the changes after processing

 #